Progress Report

 2. Outcome so far

-To develop human emotion estimation technology, we constructed machine learning models that estimate self-reported emotion scores recorded in daily life from simultaneously measured physiological signals using our existing database (Figure 1).
+To develop human emotion estimation technology, we constructed machine learning models that estimate self-reported emotion scores recorded in daily life from simultaneously measured physiological signals (Figure 1).

-• Estimated scores for four emotions (depressed mood, anxiety, positive mood, and negative mood) from spontaneous physical activity data with an error margin of approximately 20%.
+• Estimated scores for four emotions (depressed mood, anxiety, positive mood, and negative mood) from spontaneous physical activity (SPA) data, with an error margin of approximately 20%.

 • Estimated nine emotions (“vigorous,” “gloomy,” “concerned,” “happy,” “unpleasant,” “anxious,” “cheerful,” “depressed,” and “worried”) from voice data with an average concordance correlation coefficient of 0.55 and a maximum of 0.61.